Battle of Mount Puray: Battle

-With the oncoming Spanish attack, Aguinaldo then commanded his to dig temporary trenches facing downwards from Mount Puray.
+With the oncoming Spanish attack, Aguinaldo then commanded his troops to dig temporary trenches facing downwards from Mount Puray.
 Filipino units led by sub-commander Licerio Geronimo were positioned at their appropriate areas of defense.
 The thick forest of the hills also helped the Filipino defenders from the firepower of Spanish machine guns and artillery present.
-The Spanish column which is several times larger that of the Filipino force present had now arrived at the foot of the hill and encamped themselves there.
+The Spanish column which is several times larger than that of the Filipino force present, had now arrived at the foot of the hill and encamped themselves there.
 Once in position, they were then ordered by Dujiols to promptly attack the hill which they did, although he was under express orders by Primo de Rivera not to engage until he and his reinforcements arrive in the field.
 For six hours the Spanish though more numerous predictably suffered heavy losses under Filipino enfilade fire coming from the dugouts and thickets, and they retreated back towards their camp.
-Hours later, when Aguinaldo finally felt the initiative passed to his, he ordered some Filipinos to steal and wear the uniforms of the dead Spaniards and had them pretend to be among them, before sending them to infiltrate the Spanish camp where they caused confusion and then promptly ambushed the camp, suffering even more losses on dead and wounded upon the Spanish who then retreated from the field back as far away as into the town center of San Mateo in disorder.
+Hours later, when Aguinaldo finally felt the initiative passed to his, he ordered some Filipinos to steal and wear the uniforms of the dead Spaniards and had them pretend to be among them, before sending them to infiltrate the Spanish camp where they caused confusion and then promptly ambushed the camp, suffering even more losses of dead and wounded upon the Spanish who then retreated from the field back as far away as into the town center of San Mateo in disorder.